 Is the road to Gara Medouar paved?

 Tucked away in the Moroccan desert near the city of Erfoud, the road to Gara Medouar, literally “the round mountain”, is totally unpaved.
-A high clearance vehicle is required.
+A high clearance vehicle is recommended.
 This erosion cirque, where one can find etrilobites and anmmonites, stands tall at an impressive 858m elevation and was historically used to hold African slaves being sold to Portugal, hence its nickname.
 Inside the circle are smaller mountains, trees and rough cliffs.